Apples and oranges: Variants

 The idiom is not only used in English.

 In European French the idiom is comparer des pommes et des poires (to compare apples and pears) or comparer des choux et des carottes (to compare cabbages and carrots).
 The former is the same as the German Äpfel mit Birnen vergleichen.

 In Latin American Spanish, it is comparar papas y boniatos (to compare potatoes and sweet potatoes) or, for all varieties of Spanish, comparar peras con manzanas (to compare pears and apples) or sumar peras con manzanas (to add pears and apples).
 In Peninsular Spanish, juntar churras con merinas (mix Churras with Merinos, two breeds of sheep) and confundir el tocino con la velocidad (confuse bacon and speed).
 Italian (sommare le mele con le pere) and Romanian (a aduna merele cu perele) also compare pears and apples.
-In Portuguese, the expression is comparar laranjas com bananas (to compare oranges and bananas).
+In Portuguese, a common formal expression is misturar alhos com bugalhos (to mix garlic with oak galls).
+However, a ubiquitous and much more popular colloquialism used to point out a total lack of logic is o que é que o cu tem a ver com as calças? (literally, "what does the ass have to do with the trousers?").

 In Serbian, it is Поредити бабе и жабе (Porediti babe i žabe) (to compare grandmothers and toads).
 In Romanian, it is baba și mitraliera (the grandmother and the machine gun) and vaca și izmenele (the cow and the longjohns).

 Some languages compare dissimilar properties of dissimilar items.
 In Danish, Hvad er højest, Rundetårn eller et tordenskrald?
-(Which is highest, the Round Tower or a thunderclap?), referring to the size of the former and the sound of the latter.
+(Which is greatest, the Round Tower or a thunderclap?), referring to the size of the former and the sound of the latter.
 In Russian, сравнивать тёплое с мягким (sravnivatʹ tjoploje s mjagkim) (to compare warm and soft) is used.
 In Argentina, a common question is ¿En qué se parecen el amor y el ojo del hacha?
 (What does love and the eye of an axe have in common?).
 In Colombia, confundir la mierda con la pomada (to confuse shit with ointment) is used.
 In Polish, a similar idiomatic question is co ma piernik do wiatraka?
 (What does the gingerbread have to do with the windmill?).
 In Chinese, a similar phrase is used: 风马牛不相及 (fēng mǎ niú bù xiāng jí) (horses and cattle won't mate with each other).

 A humorous variant is to replace "oranges" with something utterly dissimilar to apples; most famously, Jack Horner said that comparing science and religion is like comparing "apples and sewing machines."
 The idea is that although dissimilar, apples and oranges are at least fruits and at least share rudimentary similarities, whereas comparing them to something entirely different, such as pine cones or light bulbs, highlights how patently absurd making a comparison between the two is.
 This may be extended even further, comparing the fruit to non-physical concepts, such as "apples and jury nullification".